-I have had a long history with Willy Roberts boats having met him at his shop in the Tavernier, FL back in the late 70’s as my father and I explored the vast fishing opportunities of the flats around Islamorada on countless trips there as a teenager.
-There were quite a few of his boats in operation by guides there at the time and the unique skiffs had a reputation of being very versatile for many inshore applications.
+I have had a long history with Willy Roberts boats having met the master boat builder at his shop in the Tavernier, FL back in the late 70’s, as my father and I explored and learned the vast fishing opportunities of the flats around Islamorada on countless trips together.
+There were quite a few Willy boats in operation by guides there at the time and the unique skiffs had a reputation of being very versatile for many inshore applications.
 I was always drawn to his kind personality, always open to a visit as he was hand sanding a part such as a rod holder or inserting wood plugs into recessed screw holes on a gunwale cap.
-He also loved bluegrass music which has long been a passion of mine.
+Each boat was built to order, one at a time, all by hand and all by himself as he spent long days usually working alone in his tiny shop.

 Willy boats were the standard from which all other flats boats were designed as the industry boomed in the next several decades.
 The original boats, especially the wood models have become highly sought and appreciated for their design and detailed workmanship.